r0d3r1ch25/kubeflow-demo/README.md

 # Kubeflow Demo

-This repository provides a minimal setup for running Kubeflow on a local k3d cluster.
+This repository provides a minimal setup for running Kubeflow on a local k3d cluster with SQLite backend for learning purposes.

 ## Prerequisites